ElsevierSoftwareX/SOFTX-D-20-00016/README.md

 # Slicing and dicing soccer

-This paper presents a comprehensive approach for detecting a wide range of complex events in soccer videos starting from positional data as reported in
+This project presents code for detecting a wide range of complex events in soccer videos starting from positional data, which were introduced with the paper "Slicing and dicing soccer".
+A synthetic dataset from opensource Game Football engine has been generated Starting  from  the  opensource  Gameplay  Football  game [https://github.com/BazkieBumpercar/GameplayFootball] a syntetic dataset has been generated including all the most common events such as goals, fouls, corners, penalty kicks,etc.

 # Repository Overview
 This repository contains: